Magneto-optics of a charge-tunable quantum dot: Observation of a negative diamagnetic shift: Discussion

-QDs are not bulk semiconductors, and applying Roth's formula to them requires adjustment \citep{Pryor2006}.
-In principle, the confinement effect of the QD breaks the periodicity of the electronic wavefunctions, and the derivation of Roth's formula collapses.
-Nevertheless, as long as the confinement energy is much smaller than the parameters $\Delta$, $E_{p}$ and $E_{g}$, we expect Roth's formula to be a good approximation.
-Indeed, a typical separation between confinement energy levels in our QD is of order $10-30\,meVs$ \citep{Benny2011a}, much smaller than $\Delta$, $E_{p}$ and $E_{g}$ (see table \ref{tab:Roth}).

-Since our QD comprises two semiconductors, GaAs and InAs, we averaged the values of $\Delta$ and $E_{p}$ over the two bulk materials.
-We introduced a weight parameter $x$ to quantify the composition of the QD, In$_{x}$Ga$_{1-x}$As, and define:

-For the band gap, $E_{g}$, we preferred to use the directly measured value of the $X_{BE}^{0}$ emission, as it takes into account the confinement and lattice mismatch strain effects, omitted in the simple average \citep{Bree2012}.
-We defined a corrected band gap $\widetilde{E_{g}}$ by adding $\sim50meV$ to the $X_{BE}^{0}$ emission energy, thus accounting for the binding energy of the exciton \citep{Poem2007}.
-Combining all three parameters, we obtained an $x$-dependent Roth formula
+Therefore, we proceed by interpolating the values of $\Delta$ and $E_{p}$ using Eq.~\ref{eq:quad} and the material parameters in Table \ref{tab:Roth}.
+For the QD band gap, $E_{g}^{QD}$, we use the directly measured value of the $X_{BE}^{0}$ spectral line, as it takes into account the quantum confinement and lattice mismatch strain effects \citep{Bree2012}.
+In order to get better estimate for the QD bandgap, however, one has to add to the measured PL the excitonic binding energy.
+As discussed above, we use the direct Coulomb term $J^{eh}_{ss}$ (Eq.~\ref{eq:E_BE}), as an estimate for the excitonic binding energy.
+Thus $E_g^{QD}=E^{X^0_{BE}}+J^{eh}_{ss}$, where $J^{eh}_{ss}\approx 11.3~\text{meV}$.
+The Roth' formula for the QD is therefore given by:

-that we can fit to the electronic $g$-factor as measured in the experiment.
-Fitting $g_{e}(x)$ to the measured value of $-0.55$ yields $x\approx0.75$.
-We summarize the parameter values of that calculation in table \ref{tab:Roth}.